About Me

 Broadly, my research asks how American voters evaluate politicians and hold them accountable in an environment increasingly characterized by high levels of polarization and strong partisan identities.
 In addition to my book projects, my research has been published in The Journal of Politics, Public Administration Review, Political Behavior, Electoral Studies, The International Journal of Public Opinion Research, Gender & Politics, Politics, Groups, & Identities, and The Journal of Experimental Political Science.
-Excerpts from this work were also featured in The Washington Post, Politico, Vox, and The Hill.
+Excerpts from this work were also featured in The Conversation, The Washington Post, Politico, Vox, and The Hill.

 I earned my Ph.D. in Government and Politics from the University of Maryland, College Park and my B.A. from The George Washington University.
 I previously worked as a postdoctoral scholar at both the University of North Carolina at Charlotte, supporting the Public Opinion Learning and Sentiment (POLS) Lab, and at Stanford University, conducting research with the Political Psychology Research Group (PPRG).